 - Lime If fresh limes aren't available, you can use bottled lime juice.

 - Cilantro Fresh cilantro here is best.
-I would not recommend substituting with dried.
-If you can't find fresh, feel free to omit.
+I would not recommend substituting it with dried.
+If you can't find fresh, I would omit it rather than replace it.

 - Garlic Powder You could also cook a bit of fresh, minced garlic with your corn.

-- Cayenne A bit of cayenne is my preference here, but you could also use some chili powder.
+- Cayenne Pepper A bit of cayenne is my preference here, but you could also use some chili powder or a bit of smoked paprika if you aren't a big fan of spicy food.

 - Kosher Salt I always recommend kosher salt when cooking.
 It coats food more evenly, and is less concentrated than table or sea salt, making it harder to oversalt your food.